Frequently asked questions

 on it.
 City buses run from

-from town, M2 buses leave from Parque Fraternidad, but are always
+airport from town, M2 buses leave from Parque Fraternidad, but

 I want to take a public bus to another city.
 Where is the terminal?